Years: 2019 - 2021 Trims:

-Ram 1500 Classic tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
-During winter Ram 1500 Classic tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
-Never overinflate above psi indicated on tire sidewall.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, RAM 1500 Classic tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter RAM 1500 Classic tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
-Consult owner's manual for recommended winter tire pressure for Ram 1500 Classic.

 Is RAM 1500 Classic equipped with Tire Pressure Monitoring System (TPMS)?

 If your RAM 1500 Classic is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.